braze-inc/braze-docs/_docs/_home/contributing.md

 # Contributing to Braze Docs

 Thanks for contributing to Braze Docs!
-Every Tuesday and Thursday we merge community contributions into the `main` branch and deploy them to [Braze Docs](http://www.braze.com/docs).
-Use this guide to get your changes merged next!
+Every Tuesday and Thursday we merge community contributions into the `master` branch and deploy them to [Braze Docs]({{site.baseurl}}).
+Use this guide to get your changes merged during our next deploy.

 ## Getting started